wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 Besides being the fastest live-chat service, ClickDesk also allows visitors to call your business directly from browser or by dialing our local access numbers in 40+ countries.
 Manage your emails & offline chats with the new integrated lite help desk.

-**"Top 10 must have plugins of 2011"** by TheProgrammingBlog.com
+**"Top 10 must have plugins of 2011"** - TheProgrammingBlog.com

+**"An extension to your social media presence or Web site" - NetworkWorld 4.5/5.

 **SPECIAL OFFER**

-Get help desk access for FREE
+Included help desk access for FREE

 [youtube http://www.youtube.com/watch?v=4Yiyaz0k8yk]